 Emilie: Indianapolis SSAT course instructor

 ...and challenging myself.
 I continue to use those skills and passions today by tutoring students.
 While I tutor a wide range of subjects, my passion lies in math.
 I love working with students that struggle with understanding basic concepts.
 I have seen students go from hating math because they do not understand it, to learning how to think like a mathmetician and love it.
 My philosophy is, every student can learn when presented with information...

 Richard: Indianapolis SSAT course instructor

-...social issues is fundamental to our society's growth and development.
+...language arts courses because I believe a solid understanding of communication and social issues is fundamental to our society's growth and development.
 As a tutor, I try to identify the strengths and motivations of my students in order to find out ways to help students identify with the subject matter.
 I find that identification of the material with concrete examples or applications makes any subject more interesting, and easier to learn.
-Outside of work, I am interested in technology and education issues, and I try to be...
+Outside of work, I...